yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-configuration.markdown

 # Configuration

-Metrics configuration is located in the `metrics.xml` file, which resides in `XAP_HOME/config/metrics`.
+By default, Metrics configuration is loaded from `XAP_HOME/config/metrics/metrics.xml`.
+This location can be overridden using the `com.gigaspaces.metrics.config` system property.
+The configuration determines

 ## Samplers